 “Children are carriers of so many viral illnesses,” says Dr. First.
 “They could have COVID-19 without anyone knowing.
 While I know it can be hard for grandparents, kids should be kept away from high-risk people.”

 2. Adhere to recommendations outlined by health officials

-By now, everyone has heard the government directive to self-isolate.
-It means staying home to slow the spread of COVID-19 in order to give those at risk, and those who care for the sick, a better chance to avoid and treat the virus.
+These days, staying home has become a regular way of life.
+It means isolating yourself to slow the spread of COVID-19 in order to give those at risk, and those who care for the sick, a better chance to avoid and treat the virus.

 For those with at-risk family members, this means one thing: keep your distance unless entirely necessary.
 While kids are likely to be the biggest carriers, people of any age can be infected and asymptomatic.
-So limit visits to essential ones, and always stay at least 6 feet away from people.
+So limit visits to essential ones, wear a face covering and always stay at least 6 feet away from people.